-Management Strategy (OWMS) during operation.
-MC18 Where publicly accessible facilities are proposed, the management procedures for those facilities should be specified to ensure that facilities are maintained appropriately.
-ES Health, Social and Wellbeing Chapter ling Houses MC19 Any Compliance Application which includes Dwelling Houses must include a report setting out how the recommendations outlined in the Phase 1 Land Condition Report (including further assessment and agreeing building radon protection with Building Control) will be implemented.
-Phase 1 Land Condition Report MC20 Any Compliance Application which includes Dwelling Houses must include details of the provision of play space, open space, physical recreation and local food growing in accordance with locally adopted standards.
-ES Health, Social and Wellbeing Chapter MC21 Any Compliance Application which includes Dwelling Houses must comply with Building Regulations (M4), wheelchair accessibility and energy efficiency standards.
-ES Health, Social and Wellbeing Chapter MC22 Any Compliance Application which includes Dwelling Houses must include a Noise Strategy that seeks to deliver the optimum acoustic outcome for the Site, in accordance with locally adopted standards.
+Item Mitigation Requirement Reference Proposed Mitigation Proposed Trigger (developer to demonstrate how proposed mitigation meets the requirements) Point for Mitigation (commencement / occupation / other) place (unless agreed in writing with the LPA).
+The remediation strategy shall be implemented as approved.
+C3 Dwe Iling Houses MC23 Any Compliance Application which includes Dwelling Houses must include a report setting out how the recommendations outlined in the Phase 1 Land Condition Report (including further assessment and agreeing building radon protection with Building Control) will be implemented.
+Phase 1 Land Condition Report MC24 Any Compliance Application which includes Dwelling Houses must include details of the provision of play space, open space, physical recreation, and local food growing and any impacts upon, and mitigation to, local healthcare and education provision in accordance with locally adopted standards.
+ES Health, Social and Wellbeing Chapter SCC Consultation Response MC25 Any Compliance Application which includes Dwelling Houses must comply with Building Regulations (M4), wheelchair accessibility and energy efficiency standards.
+ES Health, Social and Wellbeing Chapter MC26 Any Compliance Application which includes Dwelling Houses must include a Noise Strategy that seeks to deliver the optimum acoustic outcome for the Site, in accordance with locally adopted standards.
 ES Chapter 10: Noise and Vibration